piodag/piodag.github.io/_posts/2014-3-4-BayVsFreqDem.md

 confidence intervals of the PBequi regression show a suspicious integer value of 1 as the upper limit of the slope.
 This phenomenon is similar to what was reported in [2021 on arxiv]((https://arxiv.org/pdf/2105.04628.pdf)).
-The 2D box ellipses plot of the bootstrapped pairs can elucidate the situation.
+The 2D box ellipses (BE) plot of the bootstrapped pairs can elucidate the situation.

 ### Box Ellipses plots: the non robust Deming regressions